Sanjay2528/Expense_tracker/README-3.md

 - **Test 6: Invalid input handling**
 - Try entering non-numeric amount, negative amount, or blank category.
 - Program should show an error and not crash.

-## Screenshots (Optional but Recommended)

-Create a `screenshots` folder and include images such as:

-- `menu.png` – main menu of the program.
-- `add_expense.png` – adding an expense with note.
-- `category_summary.png` – category-wise summary with highest spending category line.
-- `budget_warning.png` – when crossing 80% or exceeding the budget.
-- `savings_view.png` – income and savings output.

-You can reference these screenshots in your project report to demonstrate functionality and test results.